-They can see enough of their industrial sales coming out of orders and backlog that they can say that with some comfort, said Jack De Gan, chief investment officer at Harbor Advisory Corp in Portsmouth, New Hampshire.
-The revenue number was strong and the organic growth rate in industrial was strong.
+The revenue number was strong and the organic growth rate in industrial was strong, said Jack De Gan, chief investment officer at Harbor Advisory Corp in Portsmouth, New Hampshire.
 Those are telling and they give us a little bit of a look into next quarter and beyond.

 The report comes amid a wave of generally strong earnings reports from big U.S. manufacturers.
-Also on Friday, Honeywell International Inc reported a 45 percent profit rise.
+Also on Friday, Honeywell International Inc reported a 45 percent profit rise that topped expectations.
 Fellow blue chips Caterpillar Inc and 3M Co will report next week.